peakshift/bitcoin-ux/anatomy-psbt.md

 Investigate the impact of Bitcoin’s Fee on the decisions of users who are deciding to make on-chain transactions.

+### Anatomy of a Transaction

+`utxo`, `psbt`

+A transaction can not only contain multiple payments but also other kinds of operations.

+- [ ] Tripple Entry Accounting
+- [ ] UTXO / Coin Selection UI
+- [ ] Partially Signed Bitcoin Transaction Format — [BIP0174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki)

 ### Canceling transactions

 - How is this handled in non-bitcoin payment services?